ydvankit1/Coding-Challenges/README.md

 Certainly!
 Here's a README.md template for your coding challenge solutions:

----

-# 30 Days Coding Challenge Solutions

-Welcome to my repository containing solutions to the coding questions from the 30-day challenge organized by Arsh Goyal.
+Welcome to my repository containing solutions to the coding questions from the top companies.
 These questions are commonly asked in product-based companies, including FAANG (Facebook, Amazon, Apple, Netflix, Google), and are excellent preparation for technical interviews.

 ## Overview